DexterHuang/CyberCodeOnline/contribution/mobile/en/tutorial/calibration.md

 # Calibration
 ![CalibrationStation](/resources/mobile-tutorial/CalibrationStation.png)

-**Calibration** is an action where players upgrade their gear to a certain point of improvement, with the purpose of gear longevity and usability on a higher level later on.
-Calibrating a gear does not increase its level, yet it increases its base stats up to a certain tier of calibration.
+**Calibration** upgrades gear for longevity and usability at higher levels, but doesn't increase its level - it only increases its base stats to a certain tier.

-It is advisable to start Calibrating your gear around level 50 (and above) as the lower level will outgrow the calibrated gear quickly making the calibrated gear useless on longer runs.
-It is also advisable to calibrate gear that's at least a Rare (up to Epic) rarity as higher rarity provides more calibration tier's to improve.
+Start **calibrating** gear at level 50 or higher to avoid quickly outgrowing it on longer runs.
+Calibrate at least Rare (up to Epic) gear for more tiers to improve.

-To do Calibration, A player needs to visit the Calibration Station that can be found in Shangri-La City Center (Map).
+To **calibrate** an item, you need to visit the Calibration Station that can be found at the Shangri-La City Center (Map).

 ## Performing Calibration
 ![CalibrationStation2](/resources/mobile-tutorial/CalibrationStation2.png)

-Inside **Calibration Station**, the player will be asked to insert the **Equipment Calibration Core** to start the process.
+Inside the **Calibration Station**, the player will be asked to insert the **Equipment Calibration Core** to start the process.
 After inserting the core, the player needs to wait for 30 minutes before the Station allows the player to calibrate their gear (**This waiting process is not affected by any global buff / skips, including AFK Accelerators [Synaptic Acceleration Transmitter]**).

 ![CalibrationStation3](/resources/mobile-tutorial/CalibrationStation3.png)

-After 30 minutes, A player is allowed to calibrate any gear (excluding maxed Calibrated Gear) that's not equipped into their equipped slot.
+After inserting an **Equipment Calibration Core** and waiting 30 minutes, A player is allowed to calibrate any gear (excluding maxed calibrated Gear) that's not equipped into their equipped slot.

 ## Outside of Calibration Station

-As of **v0.780 (2022/03/04) update**, players were allowed to do Calibration during the AFK Task / Dungeon session.
+As of **v0.780 (2022/03/04) update**, players were allowed to calibrate gear during the AFK Task / Dungeon session.

 ![CalibrationStationAlt](/resources/mobile-tutorial/CalibrationStationAlt.png)

-In order to do so, players must click on its designated gear then pick the `View Details` option.
-On the **Equipment Details** section, click on the **Upgrade** or **Calibration Slots** button to navigate to Calibration Station.
-In this way, players can do calibration at ease.
+To calibrate their gear, players can click on the designated gear, select 'View Details,' and then click either the **Upgrade** or **Calibration Slots** button in the **Equipment Details** section to navigate to the Calibration Station.

-Keep in mind that only unequipped gear was the ones that can be calibrated.
+Keep in mind that only unequipped gear can be calibrated.

 ## Chance of Destructive Failure

 ![CalibrationStation4](/resources/mobile-tutorial/CalibrationStation4.png)

-In process of calibrating the gear, there's a chance that the process will fail, resulting in a gear being destroyed.
-The percentage of failure is indicated by the red number on top of the selected gear in %.
+While calibrating gear, there's a chance it may fail and be destroyed, indicated by a red percentage number on the gear.

-It is advisable to remove the Upgrade Module that's attached to the gear before attempting to calibrate, as both gear and module will get destroyed in process of fail.
+Before calibrating gear, it's advisable to remove any attached Upgrade Modules to avoid the risk of both the gear and module being destroyed in case of failure.

 In general, the gear capacity / fail percentage of each tier is as follows:
 | Gear Capacity | Tier | Chance to Fail |